Delaware corporation: Tax benefits and burdens

 Delaware charges no income tax on corporations not operating within the state, so taking advantage of Delaware's other benefits does not result in taxation.
 At the same time, Delaware has a particularly aggressive tax on banks that locate in the state.
-However, in general, the state is viewed as a positive location for corporate tax purposes because favorable laws of incorporation allow companies to minimize corporate expenditures (achieved through legal standardization of corporate legal processes), creating a nucleus in Delaware with operating companies often in other states.
+However, in general, the state is viewed as a positive location for corporate tax purposes because favorable laws of incorporation allow companies to minimize corporate expenditures.

 In addition, Delaware has used its position as the state of incorporation to generate revenue from its abandoned and unclaimed property laws.
 Under U.S. Supreme Court precedent, the state of incorporation gets to keep any abandoned and unclaimed property, such as uncashed checks and unredeemed gift certificates, if the corporation does not have information about the location of the owner of the property.
 Abandoned property provides Delaware with about half a billion dollars annually.

 Delaware charges a franchise tax on the corporations incorporated in it.
 Franchise taxes in Delaware are higher than in most other states which typically get revenue from corporate income taxes on the portion of the corporation's business done in that state.
 Delaware's franchise taxes supply about one-fifth of its state revenue.

 In February 2013, The Economist published an article on tax-friendly jurisdictions, commenting that Delaware stood for "Dollars and Euros Laundered And Washed At Reasonable Expense".
 Jeffrey W. Bullock, Delaware's Secretary of State, insists that the state has struck the right balance between curbing criminality and "paying deference to the millions of legitimate businesspeople who benefit" from hassle-free incorporation.

 The state corporate law system, known locally as "the franchise", generates USD 2 billion a year for the state, covering 29% of the general revenue.

+Delaware is one of 5 states in the U.S. that has no sales tax.
+This policy enables out-of-state shoppers to avoid paying sales tax in their own states by having items shipped to a Delaware address.
+It is common for consumers to cross state lines in order to avoid sales taxes on regular purchases, according to the International Consortium of Investigative Journalists (ICIJ).